 In the island paradise of Seychelles, marketers are collaborating to find a better way to price and pay for both existing national debts and new investments in commons with current funds.

-In the United States, discussion of delivery drones usually follows stories such as this New York Times piece about Amazon testing product delivery drones.
-While Amazon may be aiming for an automated distribution channel, drones offer hope to public and social sector organizations as well.
+In the United States, discussion of delivery drones usually follows stories such as this New York Times piece about Amazon testing drone delivery of packages.
+Drone delivery also offers hope to public and social sector organizations as well.